 Our deck designers can help you answer questions as you start to plan out your custom deck.

 How Are You Going to Use the Outdoor Deck?

-A general rule of thumb, that determines the size of your deck is what function it’s going to serve.
+A general rule of thumb builders suggests that determines the size of your deck is what function it’s going to serve.
 Bear in mind that this structure is pretty much always raised.
-If you’re planning to turn a flat space in the garden into an area with plenty of space for entertaining a number of people, a patio may be a more appropriate solution.
+If you’re planning to turn a flat space in the garden into a larger deck with plenty of space for entertaining a number of people, a patio may be a more appropriate solution.

 Determine The Decking Height

 In general, it’s advisable to be slightly conservative when designing your deck.
 It’s much easier to add an extension than to tear out the whole thing and rebuild it.
 You wouldn’t want to spend time and money fixing pipelines or the septic tank that had been hit during the construction.
 That said, you must make sure the space is big enough to fulfill its purpose.
 Some people use a deck design tool when designing their dream deck.
 When building a deck with PWHI we help walk you through every step of the process.

 Make The Most Out of Your Space

-There are a few rules that the pros refer to when surveying a property.
+There are a few rules that the pros refer to when surveying a property for new decks.
 The first is that the size of the primary area shouldn’t exceed the size of the largest room in the house.
 You should avoid constructing a space that is larger than 20% of the square footage of the whole house.
 Following these handy rules prevents a spacious deck from dwarfing the house.